Verdagon/Vale/docs/Environments.md

 When we get to an environment, let's:

- * Call all contained denizens' macros, they'll generate more denizens, call all their denizens' macros, and so on until we're done.
+ 1. Call all contained denizens' macros, they'll generate more denizens, call all their denizens' macros, and so on until we're done.
     * We want to delay compilation of any contained interface until all the macros have a chance to add any virtual methods for it.
+    * We also want to delay compilation of any siblings until then too, because they might want to other things in the same environment.
- * After all macros are done generating, compile each denizen.
+ 2. After all macros are done generating, assemble the IEnvironment. **This is the "outer env".**
+ 3. Compile each denizen, giving it the outer env.
     * Someday, if we want to generate more entries, thats fine, but other denizens probably won't be able to see them.
 That's kind of what happens with closures too.
- * When we're compiling an interface, look for any virtual functions in the environment.
+ 3. When we're compiling an interface, look for any virtual functions in the environment.
 Include them in the internal methods.
- * Someday, if any macros generated any sub-environments, recurse and do all of these steps on that sub-environment.
+ 4. Someday, if any macros generated any sub-environments, recurse and do all of these steps on that sub-environment.

+We'll want to call the macros on all public global-scoped denizens before compiling anything, because when we compile things, they'll want to access them.
+In other words, do step 1 on *all* global scope environments first.

 With this system, something generally won't be able to see the children of siblings.
 That's not terrible, that's how it generally works in other languages.

+There's still one flaw here: we'll be compiling some functions before some structs.
+For example, MyList contains a MyOption.
+MyList's child function drop(MyList) function wants to call drop(MyOption).
+If we compile MyList (and all children, including drop(MyList)) before MyOption, then it won't be able to see it.
+This is the original reason we compiled all structs and interfaces before all functions.

+But that seems to conflict with a requirement of interfaces, which is to have headers for all methods before it's finished compiling.

+We can resolve by delaying compilation of any function *bodies.* Interfaces only need the headers, not the bodies.